vmware/vic/tests/test-cases/Group1-Docker-Commands/1-23-Docker-Inspect.md

 21. Issue docker inspect busybox -f '{{.RepoDigest}}'
 22. Issue docker inspect on container with both an anonymous and named volume bound to mount points
 23. Issue docker inspect container status across container lifecycle (created, running, exited)
+24. Issue docker run with specified hostname and inspect hostname included in config
+25. Issue docker inspect -f {{range .NetworkSettings.Networks}}{{.MacAddress}}{{end}} <containerID>
+26. Issue docker create with specififed DNS and inspect DNS in the result
+27. Issue docker create with multiple specififed DNS and inspect all DNS entries in the result
+28. Issue docker inspect and get memory and cpu numbers included in hostconfig

 # Expected Outcome:
 * Step 3,4,7,8 should result in success and a properly formatted JSON response